Skip to main content

 What is Frequency and how is it calculated?

-Calculation and significance of the Frequency metrics
+Calculation and significance of the frequency metrics

 Kate Caldecott avatar